lucasrbennion/ssa-unit6/README.md

 python tests.py
 ```

-The terminal output from these runs should be captured as evidence for your submission.
+The terminal output has been captured as evidence in the "Testing Resuls.docx"

 ---